Convergence of the Environment Seen from Geodesics in Exponential Last-Passage Percolation: Exponential concentration via counting argument

-which contradicts with the event in the right hand side of \eqref{eq:exp-concen-f-pf}.
-Finally, we claim that we can bound the probability of each of the two events by $e^{-c'k}$, for $c'>0$ and $k$ large enough, depending on $m,D$.
-For the first event, note that $n-km<m$, then $|b-b_n|< 2m$, and the bound can be obtained by taking a union bound over all directed paths from $\LL_{km}$ to $\langle n,b_n\rangle_\rho$.
+which contradicts with the event in the right-hand side of \eqref{eq:exp-concen-f-pf2}.
+We claim that we can bound the probability of each of the two events by $C'e^{-c'k}$, for some $c',C'>0$ depending on $m,D$.
+For the first event, note that $n-km\le m$, then the bound can be obtained by taking a union bound over all up-right paths from $\LL_{km}$ to $\langle n,b_n\rangle_{}$ (there are at most $2^{2m}$ such paths, and the passage time of each is the sum of at most $2m+1$ i.i.d.\;$\Exp(1)$ random variables).
 For the second event, apply Theorem \ref{t:onepoint}.
 Thus the conclusion follows. \end{proof}